-This page is for those who still have questions about Aerovane after reading this page and for any specific Aerovane fletching questions.
+This page is for those who still have questions about Aerovane after reading the main product page and for any specific Aerovane fletching questions.

 Arrows have vanes since their invention eons ago.
 With time, however, as the science behind the archery projectile has progressed, allowing for observed speeds of up to 460fps, the science behind vanes have become stagnant.
 The use of vanes made of a simple, flat piece of plastic or the traditional feathers is no longer good enough.
 Plastic fletchings have proven to fail under high air speeds and traditional feather fletchings collapse under the literal pressure.
 To address the lack of a fletching that allows high speed archery projectiles to fly without failure, we at Firenock designed and created the Aerovane.
 Designed to reduce or completely eliminate issues such as fluttering which generates sound and robs speed, crosswind signature effect which, and the need to increase arrow rotational speed without sacrificing forward momentum, and how leveling the arrow flight as it descents is what lead to the invention of Aerovane.
 In short, Aerovane is design to allow high speed archery projectile to fly in almost all conditions including high wind with minimum lost of speed and sound.